 Known by many as “the typical web artisan’s best all-around PHP framework“, Laravel delivers quality on many levels:

-- In essence, this top-notch web application framework form is truly elegant in its style.
+- In essence, this top-notch of web development frameworks & this form is truly elegant in its style.

 - It’s also quite expressive in its syntax offerings altogether.

 - Ultimately, this free, open-source framework primarily allows quite a solid development for any web app.

 - It was created by none other than Taylor Otwell.

 Codeigniter, a worthy adversary and competitor, can also hold its own in many unique respects: